stackforge/fuel-docs/infra/overview.rst

 For example, in this file you can allow certain group to use the Code-Review +/-2 marks.

-In our gerrit, we have some global projects - <projects>/.
+In our Gerrit, we have some global projects - <projects>/.
 The Core Reviewers for these projects are <one-core-group>.

 Contributing